mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 }
 ```

-^ But at its essence, a random generator is something that takes a black box mechanism for generating randomness, which is literally just something that produces an integer from the huge space of UInt64, and from that black box we will produce a random `A` value.
+^ But at its essence, a random generator is a function that takes a base unit of randomness, in this case a black box that can generate random values in the huge space of `UInt64`, and from that black box we will produce a random `A` value.

 ^ We are using `inout` because this black box is changed internally everytime we ask it to give us a `UInt64`